 Jane was invited to an important work event.
 Before she knows it, the event is tomorrow and she still hasn’t picked out an outfit.
 She needs to find an outfit today, but still work around her busy schedule.
 Jane opens the GUESS app and starts to explore items on the 'shop' feed.

 The minimalistic interface allows Jane to take in the characteristics of the clothing without visual distraction.
 She chooses the 'Night Out' shopping list and begins to browse.
-She finds a dress she likes so she taps on the grey circles to quickly filter for similar.
+She finds a dress she likes so she taps on the grey circles to quickly filter for similar items.
 This feature automatically applies filters based on the characteristics of the dress to show her more she might like.
 Now Jane can see that two filters have been applied and she’s viewing all the black dresses between $40 to $80.

-She’s willing to spend a little more for the right dress, so she quickly deletes the price filter and continues to browse.
+Since she's willing to spend a little more for the right dress, she taps to delete the price filter and continues to browse.
 Jane sees a couple dresses that might work.

 As she nears the store she receives a notification that her items are ready and waiting in a fitting room.